-lwi participation in aquaculture is significant both in terms of Māori businesses and individual owners, operators and staff.
+Iwi participation in aquaculture is significant both in terms of Māori businesses and individual owners, operators and staff.
 Iwi own aquaculture assets throughout the main aquaculture regions, with iwi ownership being particularly significant in Northland, Auckland and Waikato in the mussel and oyster industries.
-Te Tau Ihu (the top of the South Island iwi) have interests in mussel and oyster farms in Tasman and Golden Bays, and throughout the Marlborough Sounds, and Ngāi Tahu holds interests throughout the South Island.
+Te Tau Ihu (the top of the South Island iwi) have interests in mussel farms in Tasman and Golden Bays, and mussel and oyster farms throughout the Marlborough Sounds, and Ngāi Tahu holds interests throughout the South Island.